 - Ensures data can be pulled from different sources and displayed in accessible formats.

 - Helps leadership use data to make business decisions.

-- Understands enough about the constantly changing security landscape to know the right questions to ask security experts.
+- Understands enough about the constantly-changing security landscape to know the right questions to ask security experts.

 - Implements recommended security solutions and policies.

-- Educates staff on sound security practices.
+- Educates staff on sound cybersecurity practices.